yudafhd/resumedrive/README.md

 # ResumeDrive

 ResumeDrive is a Next.js (App Router) starter that helps you build a Google-integrated CV editor.
-Users sign in with Google Identity Services, open Google Picker to choose folders or existing resumes, then read and sync CV data as JSON/XLSX to their own Drive.
+Users sign in with Google Identity Services, open Google Picker to choose folders or existing resumes, then read and sync CV data as JSON to their own Drive.
 The app only requests the `drive.file` scope so it can create/update files that belong to the app or files explicitly picked by the user.

 ## Features

 - Google Identity Services popup sign-in; access token stored client-side only.
-- Google Picker for selecting target folders or existing JSON/XLSX files.
+- Google Picker for selecting target folders or existing JSON files.
 - Client helpers for Google Drive REST (list, download, create/update) with exponential backoff.
 - Optional proxy API routes backed by the official `googleapis` SDK.
-- CV editor built with Tailwind + TanStack Query that converts JSON ↔ XLSX using SheetJS.
+- CV editor built with Tailwind + TanStack Query.
 - Friendly tooling for drafts, rapid folder/file recall, and Drive-aware metadata (`appProperties`).

 ## Prerequisites